Raigmore Hospital: Services

 There are 452 beds in the hospital, mostly in the 8-storey tower building.
 The hospital has 9 operating theatres.
 In October 2014 the board agreed a £26m plan to refurbish the existing operating theatres and add a 10th.

 Highland Pre-Hospital Immediate Care and Trauma Team

 Raigmore hosts the award winning Highland PICT Team.
 This is a specialist prehospital response team based out of the Emergency Department and providing enhanced care across the Highlands.
 PICT currently operates 12 hours per day, seven days a week.
 They respond to around 150 patients a month, attending a range of 999 calls.
+The team utilise advanced interventions such as portable ultrasound to assess and treat casualties.

 Specialist units

 The hospital has a 30-bed Paediatric unit, where in-patient care in Medical Paediatrics; Oral Surgery, ENT (Ear, Nose and Throat) unit and Child and Family Psychiatry are based.
 Raigmore also contains a 57-bed maternity unit; specialist services such as cystic fibrosis, cardiology and rheumatology and the Birnie Child Development Centre for children with learning difficulties and special needs.